-What is Preventive Maintenance Compliance (PMC)?
+What is Preventive Maintenance Compliance?

 How preventive maintenance compliance is used in manufacturing

 Let’s take cars as an example.
 Cars require a lot planned, routine maintenance: periodic inspections, oil changes, and so on.

 Why?
 Well, humans have found out that equipment functions better and lives longer if it’s maintained on a regular basis; it’s actually more cost-efficient to invest in maintaining a piece of equipment than waiting for it to break down completely and then fixing it (reactive maintenance).

 The stakes are high here: if a piece of equipment breaks down, the results can halt production, frustrate customers, and lose the factory a lot of money.

 The fact that these exist, however, doesn’t mean that they’re always adhered to.
-Maintenance teams often have to take time out of their day to react to unexpected events, preventing them from doing their PM tasks.
+Maintenance teams often have to take time out of their day to react to unexpected events, preventing them from doing their preventive maintenance tasks.

-That’s just one reason for why PM schedules don’t always work out the way they’re set up: there may be several things lacking in a PM strategy.
-This is where preventive maintenance compliance comes in.
+That’s just one reason for why preventive maintenance schedules don’t always work out the way they’re set up: there may be several things lacking in a PM strategy.

-The use of preventive maintenance compliance
+How is preventive maintenance compliance used?

 It’s important to emphasize that PMC is a tool and not a solution in itself; it’s an indicator that can help you discover the flaws in a PM strategy.
 We’ll explore some of these flaws and methods toward their improvement later in this article.
 First, let’s explore how PMC is calculated and what its limits are as a metric.

 Calculating PMC is really quite easy.
 You first take the total amount of completed PM tasks over a certain period and divide that by the number of scheduled tasks.

 Let’s do a calculation ourselves as an example.
 Let’s say 85 tasks were scheduled over a period of 30 days and 62 of those were completed.

 Although that isn’t a bad result, it’s far below the world-class PMC percentage of 90%.